July 26, 2018

 Contact Miller Value Partners to obtain information on how Top Contributors and Top Detractors were determined and/or to obtain a list showing every holding’s contribution to Strategy performance.

 Any views expressed are subject to change at any time, and Miller Value Partners disclaims any responsibility to update such views.
 The information presented should not be considered a recommendation to purchase or sell any security and should not be relied upon as investment advice.
 It should not be assumed that any purchase or sale decisions will be profitable or will equal the performance of any security mentioned.
 Past performance is no guarantee of future results, and there is no guarantee dividends will be paid or continued.
+Content may not be reprinted, republished or used in any manner without written consent from Miller Value Partners.

 ©2018 Miller Value Partners, LLC